preciofishbone/OmniaDocsG2/release-notes/6.5/index.rst

 Comments Search Provider
 ------------------------------------------

 A new provider in search can be used in a search category to search for comments (and discussions) in the solution.
+(Not available in Omnia on-prem).

 .. image:: search-comments-provider.png